slimjamespham/java-linkedlist-demo/README.md

 Welcome to my first demo on Github.
 In this demo, I have just implemented a generic Singly Linked List data structure that can accept any non-primitive data types.
 The Linked List is implemented with some basic operations:

-- Updating the current length of the list
+- Calculating the current length of the list.
-- Traversing the list.
 - Inserting an element to the list.
 - Deleting an element from the list.